 Advance Directives.
 Although every adult should have an Advance Directives document, it is especially valuable as we grow older.
 “Advance Directives” is a document that identifies what you would want done when you cannot make decisions for yourself.
 For example, if a person has a stroke, an Advance Directives document will help doctors and family members know what should be done for the person.
 The document will also identify the person who should make decisions for you, in the event you are unable to do so.
 Talk with your doctor about completing an Advance Directives document—it is indispensable for everyone, especially you!

-If you do not have a primary physician or a medical home, we encourage you to find one.
+If you do not have a primary physician or a medical home, you are encouraged to find one.